swagkarna/Email-Keylogger/README.md

 Disclaimer:

-I am not responsible for the iilegal uses of the product, this is made for eductional purposes only so don't blame me if you get caught using this
+I am not responsible for the illegal uses of the product, this is made for educational purposes only so don't blame me if you get caught using this